telerik/ajax-docs/controls/ajaxmanager/performance-optimization.md

-Note that you will need to define width and <colgroup> and <col> elements for your table when using fixed table layout.

 ## Other Performance Boosters

-If your page has too many CSS stylesheet inclusions or the CSS style blocks in your <head> tag are too large, these can slow updates too.You can try switching Telerik **RadAjax's** head update feature off if you do not load CSS-rich controls in AJAX requests.You can do that by setting the **EnablePageHeadUpdate** property to **false** .
+If your page has too many CSS stylesheet inclusions, or the CSS style blocks in your `<head>` tag are too large, these can slow updates too.
+You can try switching AjaxManager `head` update feature off if you do not load CSS-rich controls in AJAX requests.
+To do that, set the `EnablePageHeadUpdate` property to `false`.

 Most browsers render documents a lot slower when operating in quirks mode.
 Try switching to strict mode by specifying a doctype for your document: